Huguini79/HuguiniOS/README.md

 I hope you enjoy my operating system and if you want, you can do your own version of HuguiniOS.
 IT'S OPEN SOURCE!

-For anyone who is interested, I learned how to make my operating system using the book Developing a multi-thread kernel from scratch of Daniel McCarthy, he explains very well the process from creating a real mode bootloader to a multi-thread 32 bit kernel in protected mode.
+For anyone who is interested, I learned how to make my own operating system using the book Developing a multi-thread kernel from scratch of Daniel McCarthy, he explains very well the process from creating a real mode bootloader to a multi-thread 32 bit kernel in protected mode.